 Taking up golf?
-Here's where you can find a golf club or driving range near you
+Here's where you can find somewhere to practice near you

 Brought to you by Golf Ireland